Lawrence Mishel

 Paul Krugman, a Nobel laureate in economics and a noted progressive columnist, argued in Nov.
 '08 that, given the centrist makeup of President Barack Obama's economic inner circle, the new Economic Recovery Advisory Board could be used to "give progressive economists a voice," and mentioned Mishel among others as a progressive economist who might be suitable for the board.

-Also from EPI Web site a/o Feb.
-'09: "Most recently [no date or specific link given], [Mishel] wrote a paper outlining a plan to stimulate the economy, which was widely adopted by policy makers in Washington and beyond."
-In mid-Feb.
-'09, Mishel, with EPI research and policy director John Irons, issued a statement about the Economic Stimulus Act of 2009, applauding it as far as it went but saying more needed to be done.

-Mishel published analysis in April 2021 finding that erosion in union collective bargaining power since 1979 had reduced the potential median hourly wage for men by 11.6% by 2017, and by 7.9% among all workers.